aledrocomic/gocomicwriter/docs/developer-guide.md

 ## Versioning and releases

-- Version lives in internal/version/version.go (const Version).
+- Version source: internal/version/version.go (var Version).
+- It can be overridden at build time via ldflags: `-ldflags "-X gocomicwriter/internal/version.Version=<value>"`.
+Our release tooling (GoReleaser/scripts) populates this from the git tag.
-- Use semantic versioning (MAJOR.MINOR.PATCH‑pre) and keep CHANGELOG.md updated.
+- Use semantic versioning (MAJOR.MINOR.PATCH[-pre]) and keep CHANGELOG.md updated (Keep a Changelog).

-Release checklist (manual)
+Release checklist
 1) Ensure tests are green locally and in CI.
-2) Update internal/version.Version to the new tag (e.g., 0.6.0).
-3) Update CHANGELOG.md.
+2) Update CHANGELOG.md.
-4) Tag the commit: `git tag v0.6.0 && git push --tags`.
+3) Tag the commit: `git tag vX.Y.Z && git push --tags`.
-5) Build release artifacts:
+4) Build release artifacts:
    - Cross‑compile non‑UI binaries as needed.
    - For UI binaries, build natively per OS with `-tags fyne`.
+   - Or run `scripts/build_release.ps1` (Windows) or `scripts/build_release.sh` (Linux/macOS); pass the release option to publish.
-6) Optionally publish artifacts to S3 or GitHub Releases.
+5) Optionally publish artifacts to S3 or GitHub Releases.

 CI/CD on AWS (optional)
-- See docs/ci-cd-aws.md and docs/aws-codepipeline.yml.
+- See `docs/AWS/ci-cd-aws.md` and `docs/AWS/aws-codepipeline.yml`.
+- A separate template for the backend server is available at `docs/AWS/gcwserver-aws-codepipeline.yml`.
-- The template provisions CodePipeline + CodeBuild to build/test and optionally upload artifacts to S3.
+- The templates provision CodePipeline + CodeBuild to build/test and optionally upload artifacts to S3.
-- Adjust the inline buildspec to point to ./cmd/gocomicwriter (see doc for details).
+- Adjust the inline buildspec to point to the correct entry points (e.g., `./cmd/gocomicwriter` and/or `./cmd/gcwserver`).

 ## Local developer workflow